sothawo/mapjfx/README.md

 ## version history

 ## current

+* switch to OpenJDK 11 and OpenJFX 11

 ## 1.19.0

 * add XYZ map source (contribution from [Erik Jaehne](https://github.com/s3erjaeh))

 ## 1.18.0

 * add MAP_POINTER_MOVED event
-* OfflineCache is now a Singleton, so one aplication can have multiple maps and have them use a common cache.
+* OfflineCache is now a Singleton, so one application can have multiple maps and have them use a common cache.

 ## 1.17.0